- Search The Registry

 Mabel Cason was born on this date in 1918.
 She was a Black educator and activist.

-Mabel Evans Cason was born in Terre Haute, Ind., and was raised learning about racial justice from her parents.
-Her mother, Grace Wilson Evans, was a leader in the 1940s American Civil Rights effort, and her father's name was Frederick Evans.
+Mabel Evans was born in Terre Haute, Ind., and was raised learning racial justice from her parents.
+Her mother, Grace Wilson Evans, was a leader in the 1940s American Civil Rights effort, and her father was Frederick Evans.
 Young Evans was one of five children with two brothers (Frederick and James) and two sisters (Josephine and Harriet).
-At the age of 15, she graduated from high school and received degrees from Indiana State University, the University of Wisconsin-Madison, and Columbia University.
+At age 15, she graduated from high school and received degrees from Indiana State University, the University of Wisconsin-Madison, and Columbia University.

 Evan’s career began in food science and nutrition; she once chaired the nutrition department at Tuskegee Institute in Alabama and was a foods professor at Tennessee A&I University in Nashville before turning to secondary education.

-Cason was known for card-playing in more than one bridge group and being skilled at a hand or two of poker.
+Cason was known for card-playing in multiple bridge groups and being skilled at a hand or two of poker.
 When she turned 80, Evans Cason hosted her birthday party, inviting several hundred of her "dear friends," her term of endearment for people who supported her throughout her life.
 Witty, intelligent, energetic, loving, and generous, Mabel Cason died on June 28, 2004; she was 85.